redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD5-inside-out-and-outside-in.markdown

 with your internal parts.

 #### Advantages
-You clearly see where the code is broken or messed up.
+* You clearly see where the code is broken or messed up.

 #### Disadvantages
-It more close couples your tests to your internal design (your code) and unencapsulates it.
+* It more close couples your tests to your internal design (your code) and unencapsulates it.
+* It is possible that your internal parts does not perfectly fittes together.

 > In a multi-layered design, you can end up with Inside-Out in the debugger more often you probably would like.